 Kennebunkport is a world-famous vacation spot and one of the state’s most popular day-off destinations for Mainers.
 It’s a beach town, but so much more—a place for foodies, shopping and art lovers, history buffs and outdoorsy types.

 They say the best things in life are free, and in Kennebunkport that’s true of a drive along the coast.
 You’ll get a feel for the character of this seaside village—with no shortage of people-watching this time of year.
-Head from Dock Square down Ocean Drive, where blowholes, churning waves and ocean vistas give way to a view of former President George Bush’s summer home, Walker’s Point.
+Head from Dock Square down Ocean Drive, where blowholes, churning waves and ocean vistas give way to a view of former President George H.W.
+Bush’s summer home, Walker’s Point.

 Other highlights in the Kennebunks: